 Enter consumer outreach programs.
 For groups that want to change those perceptions of farming, soil science is a good place to start.
 It’s clearly a complex science, and it ties directly to environmental protection.

-For example, our clients at Farmamerica, an ag-themed museum and farm experience, asked us to design two displays about soil science that made the technical aspects easier to understand.
-Because Farmamerica’s audience includes a lot of kids, they especially wanted to make the displays interactive.
+For example, our clients at Farmamerica, an ag-themed museum and farm experience, asked us to design two interactive displays about soil science that made the technical aspects easier to understand.
+Because Farmamerica’s audience includes a lot of kids, the interactive aspect was especially important.

 To give Farmamerica the most bang for their buck, our craftsmen developed a brand-new display unit.
 Two trays with interactive elements sit in front of double-sided informational panels, and each unit sits on wheels to make it easy to move.
 The double-sided panels mean we could fit four displays into two units.